softwaremill/jekyll-softwaremill/_posts/company/2015-05-26-comparing-akka-stream-scalaz-stream.md

   </tbody>
 </table>

 akka-stream is doing much more threading, however scalaz-stream has a high overhead because it creates a lot of short-lived intermediate objects.
-In the end, the akka versions ends up being **3x** faster.
+In the end, the akka version ends up being **3x** faster.

 # Streaming & transforming a file